Fall Risk Management

-At Your Side encourages clients and families to take proactive steps to reduce at-home fall risks such as scheduling an eye exam and talking with their primary care physician about:
+At Your Side Home Care encourages clients and families to take proactive steps to reduce at-home fall risks by talking with their primary care physician about these common risk factors:

 During a home safety evaluation, a trained professional will look at things such as: